 If you’re thinking about living abroad and working remotely in Europe, Berlin may be the place to create your new home.
 Ranked 19th on Nomad List’s database of over 1200 cities suitable for digital nomads, it isn’t hard to see why Berlin is increasing in popularity.
 Read on for our Berlin guide for digital nomads.

-1. What’s so great about Berlin for digital nomads?
+1. What’s so great about Berlin for digital nomads and remote working professionals?

 With high-speed internet, a location central to Europe, and locals that are friendly to foreigners and speak English, Berlin has become a popular choice for digital nomads.